Medicare in Alaska

 Key Takeaways

-In 2022, a couple of Medicare Advantage plans are available in Alaska.
+- Medicare Advantage plans are not currently available in Alaska.

 Alaskans can hop in the car and drive to the continental United States.
 Just make sure your car seat is a comfortable one.